Video Success Stories

 - In the past decade, a number of larger herds have formed improving the quality, consistency and branding of island grass fed products.

-- Currently, there are 5935 acres producing hay, silage and pasture (perennial grass forages) to feed the herd in the Comox Valley.
+- In 2011, there were 5935 acres producing hay, silage and pasture (perennial grass forages) to feed the herd in the Comox Valley.
 Forage yields can be twice as high as the BC Interior and quality can be maintained through the summer.

 - There are another 13,500 acres of unfarmed land that could be converted to forage production, and production could be increased on much of the existing forage land.
 Analysis of the existing and potential forage production indicates that forage based livestock production, in the Comox Valley, could be increased by almost 19,000 animal units (from the current level of about 4150 animal units).